Islam in Gabon

 Gabon is a Christian majority nation, with around ten percent of the population being Muslim according to 2020 figures.
 Almost all of them follow Sunni Islam.
 Due to the secular nature of the country's constitution, Muslims are free to proselytize and build places of worship in the country.

 History

-Islam first arrived in Gabon due to the presence of Hausa merchants and Muslim Senegalese troops sent in by the French during the 19th and 20th centuries.
+Islam first arrived in Gabon due to the presence of Hausa–Fulani merchants and Muslim Senegalese troops sent in by the French during the 19th and 20th centuries.
 Gabon was also the site where two prominent Muslims, Amadou Bamba and Samori Touré, were exiled to by the French colonial government.
 However, Islam did not actively spread until the 1970s and 1980s.
 The conversion of Gabonese president Omar Bongo to Islam helped to popularize the religion along with other notable Gabonese figures converting.
 Since then, Islam has become a significant religion in the nation.

 Islam in Gabon is primarily practiced by those of immigrant origin, mainly from West Africa.
 A significant minority are native Gabonese.
 As of 2017, there are 24 mosques found throughout Gabon.
 The largest mosques are located in Libreville, Port-Gentil, Franceville, and Oyem.